2022 SWMI Fall Activities Guide: Your Bucket List for Fall Fun

 That was not a typo: Crane Orchards goes BIG when it comes to corn mazes (20 acres big) and their designs are more complex each year.

-While visiting them in Fennville, be sure to try their U-pick and delicious pies.
+While visiting them in Fennville, be sure to try their U-pick.
 Kids will also want to take a ride on their cow train.

 8 – Visit a Corn Maze at Night at Harvest Moon Acres